wimblerobotics/Sigyn/Designs/TeensySensor/TeensySensor.md

 |       3       |        SCL         |         19         |
 |       4       |        SDA         |         18         |

 Each multiplexed connector has a separate 3K ohm pullup resistor for the SCL (clock) and SDA (data) pins.
-The non multiplexed connectors share whatever, if any, pullup resistors you set for the first I2C channel of the Teensy 4.1 which is what also drives the I2C multiplexer.
+The non-multiplexed connectors share whatever, if any, pullup resistors you set for the first I2C channel of the Teensy 4.1 which is what also drives the I2C multiplexer.

 To use I2C devices connected to one of the 8 multiplexed connectors, you have to enable the multiplexer chip and then select which multiplexed connector to enable.
 Sample code below shows how to do this. `mI2C-0` is selected by passing `0` to the `selectSensorChannel` function and `mI2C-7` is selected by passing `7`.
 Here is some sample code: